mmstahl/AltWalker_fragmentation_example/README.md

 # AltWalker_fragmentation_example
 An example how to use AltWalker to generate tests for de-fragmentation code.
 Includes installation instructions and tips.

 The instructions are for installation and execution on WSL (Windows Subsystem for Linux).
-It probably works well on any Linux installation, but I only worked with it on WSL.
+It probably works well on any Linux installation, but I only worked with it on WSL with Ubuntu 20.04 distribution.

 Installation and resources
 1)	For Window users: Install WSL: